Skip to content

 )

-get_historical_data(data_point, start_time_lb_utc, stop_time_lb_Utc, interval='15m', aggregate=3, aggregation_type='sum')
+get_historical_data(data_point, start_time_lb_utc, stop_time_lb_utc, interval='15m', aggregate=3, aggregation_type='sum')

-Fetch historical turbine-level time-series data.
+Fetch historical time-series data aggregated per MPID.

 Parameters: